 What is a credit file?

 Your credit file is collected by a credit reference agency such as Experian or Equifax and helps lenders determine how much risk you pose as a creditor based on your credit history – it shows them if you have ever defaulted on payments, if you have debts and if you have ever been declared bankrupt.
-Your credit file is a important tool lenders rely on to control their risk.
-The higher your credit score they more likely you are to be considered for credit.
+Your credit file is an important tool lenders rely on to control their risk.
+The higher your credit score the more likely you are to be considered for credit.